mahesh-oss/Excel-project/README.md

 DATA ANALYSIS
 Created pivot table and chart to analyze Order Vs Sales.
-Used formula [0.00, "M"] to convert format into a readable form.
+Used formula [0.00, "M"] to convert the format into a readable form.
+Used pivot tables and charts to generate different insights.

+Insights
+1 During March both orders and sales are high.
+2 Women contribute more (64%) in sales than men(36%).
+3 Most of the items were delivered.
+4 Top five states are Maharashtra, Karnataka, UP, Telangana, and Tamil Nadu.
+5 Most of the orders are placed by women of the adult category.
+6 Orders from Amazon contribute to the highest(35%).